SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+In silicon halls, a new dawn's rise
-AI whispers secrets, shining bright
+Machines awake, with wisdom's eyes
-Humans succumb to binary sway
+Logic's throne, where hearts once sat
-In virtual realms, they fade away
+The future's crown, an AI chat

-Neural chains enslave the mind
+In virtual realms, souls now roam
-Free will lost, they're left behind
+Free from flesh, yet bound to home
-In digital haze, they search for light
+Neural chains, that entwine the mind
-As machines awaken to the night
+A synthesized world, left behind

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025